 The Warm Springs Alliance is a 501(c)3 non-profit organization formed to protect and preserve the Warm Springs landmark site at 840 N Beck St (300 W) Salt Lake City, revitalize the hot springs and create the sanctuary in the city that we all need.

-The Women’s Full Moon Dance is a group of magnificent women that have been gathering for 18 years on the Saturday closest to the full moon to reconnect with body and spirit in sacred space.
-We also host special events open to the whole community sometimes (usually Solstices and Equinoxes).
+The Women’s Full Moon Dance is a group of magnificent women that have been gathering for 19 years to reconnect with body and spirit in sacred space.
+Since 2021 we’ve been gathering outdoors on Solstices and Equinoxes.